nalepae/csv-plot/docs/index.md

 Usually, all datetimes of the CSV file match with the same format.
 If it is not the case, you can specify multiple formats (like in this example).

-Be carefull: **CSV Plot** will always try to match formats in the same order than in this configuration file, and will stop to the first which works.
+Be careful: **CSV Plot** will always try to match formats in the same order than in this configuration file, and will stop to the first which works.
 Put the format which is likely to be the more common first, so plotting experience will be smoother.